Xeata/xeata-skeleton/README.md

 I have chosen to go with the github version.
 Will this P4Merge now just magically "fix" everything (including this comment)?

 ORIGIN TEST from testing.
+Orgin test 2 from testing... changed on github.